 Should we avoid coffee?

-Actually it seems is a myth that drinking caffeinated drinks causes dehydration!
+Nope.
+Actually it seems it's a myth that drinking caffeinated drinks causes dehydration!

 Frequent sips are good for the vocal cords

 Now after discussing general hydration levels and how important they are, I would like to turn the spotlight on lubricating our vocal cords and diluting any mucus in our mouth.
 No matter if our general hydration status is good, we can still have a dry mouth.
 Common causes for dry mouth are breathing through the mouth or taking medication.
 Quite a few medications cause dry mouth, so it is something to check.

 One tip for keeping our mouth and vocal cords lubricated is this: whenever you bring a cup of coffee to your desk, also bring a glass of water.
 That means that even after you have emptied your hot cofee, you still have water to sip on frequently.